 It was a city built as a maze, nowadays, in my opinion, it seems like a magical place.
 Maybe I have a great imagination, but I imagine Paquime on a futuristic movie in the desert.

-Where is Paquime located
+Where are Paquime Ruins located

 Casas Grandes is also the name of the town where this Archaeological zone is located.